 But you can see in this photo (right) from age 24 that I still carried the weight of shyness in my posture and my hesitant smile.
 I had more work to do.

 Finally Cracked the Code for Networking

 As I like to say, networking is just a fancy word for making friends.
-Shouldn’t that be fun?!
-That perspective is one of the keys I bring to my workshop.
+That perspective is one of the keys I share with clients and workshop attendees.

 My Journey in a Nutshell

 I learned to stretch over time, gradually building muscles and widening my comfort zone.

 By the way, yes, I have read the book, Quiet: The Power of Introverts in a World That Can’t Stop Talking, by Susan Cain, and I highly recommend it.
 It has great research and stories about introverts, how we are misunderstood, and why our approach is valuable.